MIT-Emerging-Talent/ET6-practice-code-review/collaboration/retrospective.md

 _any good ideas we'd like to try out in the next project?_
 + **Solution Review**
-Each solution can be reviewed by more than one; but merged by one.
+Each solution can be reviewed by **more than one**; but merged by one;
+_better understanding of codes and gain more knowledge from others_
 + **Conventions**
 Discussed at an early stage:
-Branch naming, Issue naming,
+Branch naming and Issue naming
-pull request title, messages and commits; challenge format when issued.
+Pull request title, messages and commits;
+challenge format when issued.
 + **Organizing files**
  Every time you make a branch can be linked to an issue.
 + **Group Support**